1927 Lompoc earthquake

-The 1927 Lompoc earthquake occurred on November 4 at 05:51 PST with an epicenter off the coast of Santa Barbara County in Southern California.
+The 1927 Lompoc earthquake occurred on November 4 at 05:51 PST with an epicenter off the coast of Santa Barbara County in Southern California, United States.
 The earthquake measured 7.0 on the moment magnitude scale and had a maximum Modified Mercalli intensity of IX (Violent).
-There is debate among seismologists on whether or not the earthquake was caused by movement on the Hosgri Fault and its mechanism of faulting.
+There is debate among seismologists on whether the earthquake was caused by movement on the Hosgri Fault and its mechanism of faulting.
 The earthquake caused widespread damage in several towns of Santa Barbara County.
 A 2 m tsunami damaged railroad infrastructure and was recorded in Hawaii.
 There were no injuries or deaths from the earthquake.